Having problems with mobility or the use of your hands is more common than people realize.

-Also known as speech therapists, speech pathologists work with their patients to help ease the symptoms of any vocal tics of speech impediments.
+Also known as speech therapists, speech pathologists help patients ease the symptoms of any vocal tics or speech impediments.

-Working directly with patients, you won’t need to use your hands for their treatment and will instead need to focus on rehabilitating and offering vocal stretches and tips.
+You won’t need to use your hands for their treatment, and instead focus on offering vocal stretches and rehabilitation techniques.

 Average yearly income: $79,120 (USNews)

-You don’t have to be on stage to be a singer!
-Backup singers, track accompaniments, and selling audio samples online can build up a high income.
+That’s right, you don’t have to be on stage to be a singer!

 Average yearly income: $79,918 (Ziprecruiter)

-The studying and preserving of archival materials is a fantastic job that can be hands-off if you have a good university or museum that will work with you on it.
+Studying and preserving history can be hands-off if you have a university or museum that’ll work with you.

-Gaining and storing knowledge matters more, as you can use voice to text to write papers and books on your findings.
+If historians have expertise on the material, they can use voice to text to write papers and books on their findings.

-Over time this position will give you a chance to share knowledge and your findings with others.
+This position gives you a chance to share interesting knowledge with others about humanity’s past.